 - Synthesis in Lay Ecclesial Ministry

-- Bachelor’s degree, regardless of field, with 3.0 GPA or higher
+- Possess a bachelor’s degree, regardless of field, with 3.0 GPA or higher

-- Must include coursework in theology (at least nine credits)
+- Have taken recent coursework in theology (at least nine credits within 10 years)

 A personal interview may be requested in addition to the above requirements.
 The interview may be conducted in-person or virtually.